 Second Pass Document Review

 Quality assurance is the name of the game with second pass review.
 There are multiple approaches for second pass review.
 One tactic is to make sure what has been coded as responsive actually is responsive.
-Another method is to focus on ESI that has been rated hot, warm, and responsive to specific discovery requests before being produced to the other side.
+Another method is to focus on ESI from the first pass review that has been rated hot, warm, and responsive to specific discovery requests before being produced to the other side.
 More experience attorneys could also apply confidentiality or attorney’s eyes designations to responsive ESI.